Names Of Those Who Fought & More

 involved hundreds of hours turning pages in books, reviewing muster

-like Ernie La Pointe (Great grandson of Sitting Bull).
-Results of
+like Ernie La Pointe (Great grandson of Sitting Bull), and Bruce Brown

 their hard work are the 7th Cavalry soldier and warrior

-lists, which is included in a user-friendly computer (kiosk) in the
+lists, which are included in a user-friendly computer (kiosk) in the

 visitor center of the battlefield.
 Visitors can find names of those buried in the